harrypaas1/fast-neural-network/README.md

 To use this code, you must have the Intel Math Kernel Library installed.
 - Make sure your system meets the [system requirements](https://www.intel.com/content/www/us/en/developer/articles/system-requirements/oneapi-math-kernel-library-system-requirements.html), you don't need to worry about Data Parallel C++ (for now).
 Any relatively up to date system should be fine.
 - Download the appropriate installer [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-download.html).
-The online or offline installer will guide you through the process, or you can see installation instructions for your package manager at the same link.
+Just open the bootstrapper and the online or offline installer will guide you through the process, or you can see installation instructions for your package manager at the same link.

 ## Getting Started